macvaz/modern-data-stack/README.md

     openjdk-11-jre-headless  # Needed for trino-cli
 ```

 All the components are distributed as **docker containers**, joint together in a [docker-compose file](docker-compose.yml).
 The compose is mostly self-explanatory.
-Some additional configuration files for both HMS and trino are also included in this repo in [conf directory](conf) an used in the compose.
+Some additional configuration files for both HMS and trino are also included in this repo.

 Start all docker containers with: